espressif/esp-aws-expresslink-eval/README.md

 ## 5.1 Set up for Wi-Fi

-The Espressif AWS IoT ExpressLink Board requires access to a local Wi-Fi router in order to connect to the Internet.
+The ExpressLink board requires access to a local Wi-Fi router in order to connect to the Internet.
 You can enter the required security credentials in two ways, as shown in steps 5.1.1 and 5.1.2

-**Note** : When the Wi-Fi on the Espressif AWS IoT ExpressLink Board is not configured, the board will try to connect to the following SSID: **ESP-ExpressLink-Demo** and Passphrase: **ExpressLink@12345** by default.
+**Note** : When the Wi-Fi on the ExpressLink board is not configured, the board will try to connect to the following SSID: **ESP-ExpressLink-Demo** and Passphrase: **ExpressLink@12345** by default.

 ## 5.1.1 Using CONFMODE

-1. The Espressif AWS IoT ExpressLink board can be easily configured with a mobile device, using Espressif's open source provisioning apps, available on the Google Play Store for Android, and the Apple App Store for iOS and iPadOS.
+1. The ExpressLink board can be easily configured with a mobile device, using Espressif's open source provisioning apps, available on the Google Play Store for Android, and the Apple App Store for iOS and iPadOS.

 [Google Play Store link](https://play.google.com/store/apps/details?id=com.espressif.provble)
 [Apple App Store link](https://apps.apple.com/app/esp-ble-provisioning/id1473590141)